promeout/promeout/README.md

 promeout

-# Created in the United States of America, North Carolina, Raleigh by Tony Casanova July 22, 2023
+# Created in the United States of America, North Carolina, Raleigh by Tony Casanova

-# Purpose: Execute and covert the output of passed commands to a Prometheus compatible output.
+# Purpose: Execute and convert the output of passed commands to a Prometheus compatible output.

 <!--
 **promeout/promeout** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.